JulesDoc/python_scripts/README.txt

         At this stage you will have the following files hierarchy:

+            C:\TerRaSysBuild\README.TXT
             C:\TerRaSysBuild\settingSystemVars.bat

+            C:\TerRaSysBuild\winbuild\config.ini
             C:\TerRaSysBuild\winbuild\run_qmake_sln.py
             C:\TerRaSysBuild\winbuild\run_qmake_proj.py
-            C:\TerRaSysBuild\winbuild\config.ini
-            C:\TerRaSysBuild\winbuild\README.TXT

             C:\TerRaSysBuild\continuous_build_integration\config.ini
             C:\TerRaSysBuild\continuous_build_integration\copy_3rd_party.py
             C:\TerRaSysBuild\continuous_build_integration\copy_headers_to_m_drive.py
+            C:\TerRaSysBuild\continuous_build_integration\copy_libs_to_m_drive.py
             C:\TerRaSysBuild\continuous_build_integration\qt_deploy.py
             C:\TerRaSysBuild\continuous_build_integration\quick_build.py
             C:\TerRaSysBuild\continuous_build_integration\utils_module.py

-    3. Open for editing the file settingSystemVars.bat and modify QMAKESPEC and PATH, save and execute.
+    3. Open for editing the file settingSystemVars.bat and modify QMAKESPEC and PATH depending on your system settings, save and execute.

 # How to use the scripts

     Every variable used along these scripts must be defined through the config.ini file.
 This file implements a basic configuration language which provides a structure similar to what’s found in Microsoft Windows INI files by means of the Python Configuration file Parser.

     First thing to do is to execute "settingSystemVars.bat" inside winbuild folder(as mentioned before) to set the PATH and QMAKESPEC system variables.
 This is the only one batch file remaining from the old configuration.
     Setting an environment variable through a system call inside a Python script, sets the variable ONLY for the current process, thus, the best solution is to keep this .bat file.

     Second, as mentioned before, the user needs to configure all necessary variables in the config.ini file.
     There is no need to modify any python source code.
 Python scripts will read and parse the info written in the config.ini file.
 To comment a line use '#' + space.

-Within the config.ini file, the user can choose between DEBUG or RELEASE build and can also ask to copy libraries and headers to M drive after the build, those variables are in the DEFAULT part of the file.
-Config.ini file is very easy to manage and it does not need more explanations.
+    NOTE on config.ini: There are two files config.ini, one in WINBUILD folder, one in CONTINUOUS_BUILD_INTEGRATION.

 ****IMPORTANT: Password must be written in the config.ini file to be used ONLY LOCALLY.
-NEVER CHECK-IN config.file
+NEVER CHECK-IN config.ini files

-NOTE on config.ini: There are two files config.ini, one in WINBUILD folder, one in CONTINUOUS_BUILD_INTEGRATION folder.

-***DO NOT COMMIT INI FILES***
+***DO NOT COMMIT CONFIG.INI FILES***

 - DEPLOY SOURCE CODE INTO DEVL MACHINE.
 WINBUILD FOLDER.